dmostowfi/Discz-Spotify-Script/README.md

 `CLIENT_ID=your_spotify_client_id`
 `CLIENT_SECRET=your_spotify_client_secret`
 3. Run the `main.py` file.
 This will automatically import the `SpoifyScraper` class, which contains all the methods to execute the task, from the `spotify_api.py` file.
-4. Logs printed to the console will indicate that the script is running.
+4. You will see that the script is running and the `artist_data` dictionary is growing by the messages "# API calls in last 30 seconds: #" and "total arists in dict: #" printed to the console at every iteration.
+When the first 100 artists are added, the dictionary will print to the console.

 ## Summary of the approach